marquisvictor/Optimized-Modified-GetOldTweets3-OMGOT/README.md

 python GetOldTweets3.py --querysearch "BBNaija" --near "6.52, 3.37" --within 40km --maxtweets 500
 ```

 Let me know if you have any issues or concerns running these codes in any way.
 If you followed the instructions carefully, it works on all OS's CLI.

+irekponorvictor@gmail.com
+AI AFRICA LAB.